Wirmer Flag: Usage by right-wing extremist and right-wing populist groups

 In 1999, Reinhold Oberlercher, as the thought leader of the neo-Nazi German College, with which the right-wing extremists Horst Mahler and Uwe Meenen are affiliated, proclaimed the Wirmer flag as the possible national flag of the "Fourth Reich" they aspire to.
 Through Horst Mahler, who proclaimed his Reich citizenship movement on 14 December 2003, the flag spread in the Reich citizenship milieu.
-Since then, the Wirmer flag has appeared more and more frequently at events of right-wing extremist and right-wing populist groups in Germany, such as the German Defence League, Hogesa, pro NRW, and in large numbers at the weekly Pegida demonstrations in Dresden, as a "neo-conservative battle sign".
+Since then, the Wirmer flag has appeared more and more frequently at events of right-wing extremist and right-wing populist groups in Germany, such as the German Defence League, Hogesa, pro NRW, and in large numbers at the PEGIDA demonstrations, as a "neo-conservative battle sign".

 There are no legal restrictions on the Wirmer flag - unlike the Reichskriegsflagge ("imperial war flag"), which produces a similar effect, and which even in the version without the swastika can be seized by the police for "violation of public order".
 On the blog Politically Incorrect (PI), classified as extremist and anti-constitutional by the Bavarian Ministry of the Interior, the flag is seen as a symbol against alleged foreign domination by foreign countries.
 The Scandinavian cross would be a "commitment to Nordic cultural tradition" and the "response of resistance fighters to an un-Christian state."
 Parts of the New Right see the flag as a sign of "Secret Germany".

 Writing in the newspaper Die Welt, Sven Felix Kellerhoff called the use of the flag by right-wing populists a "misjudgment" based "on fundamental historical ignorance."
 Josef Wirmer's son Anton expressed appalment.
 He said that it was basically the distortion of all the ideas that his father's flag represented.
 It is important, he added, "to clarify what the origin of the flag is and what ideas were associated with it.
 The Wirmer flag does not stand for an abstract concept of resistance.
 Above all, it stands for a free and tolerant society."
 The Frankfurter Allgemeine Zeitung quotes Robert von Steinau-Steinrück, chairman of the 20 July 1944 Foundation, with the assessment that waving the Wirmer flag at extremist and xenophobic events mocks what Josef Wirmer stood for: a free and tolerant society.
 In his article for the Konrad Adenauer Foundation, Jan Schlürmann writes about the Wirmer flag that this is an "expropriation of a venerable and traditional symbol of Christian democracy."